Science Says: Are hot dogs healthier without added nitrites?

 And while natural preservatives may not make hot dogs any healthier, they fit with the growing preference for ingredients like celery juice that people can easily recognize.

-"I think it's a step in the right direction," said Kristen Kirkpatrick, a dietitian at the Cleveland Clinic.
+"I think it's a step in the right direction," said Kristin Kirkpatrick, a dietitian at the Cleveland Clinic.

 An interesting wrinkle worth noting is that federal regulations require processed meats without added nitrites or nitrates to be labeled as "uncured" and to state that they have no nitrates or nitrites added — except those naturally occurring in the alternative ingredient.
 That's the language you'll now find on Oscar Mayer hot dog packages, though the products previously only had added nitrites.